-- 1. All buildings competing at the regional level must have an active BOMA 360-designation through June 29, 2025. - 2.
+- 1. Each building(s) competing at the regional level must have an active BOMA 360-designation through June 29th of the international competition year.
+New BOMA 360 applications must be received by January 15 of the international competition year.
+Canadian applicants must submit their BOMA 360 applications by May 1, 2025 for the regional deadline of July 15, 2025. - 2.
 The building must win at the local level to advance to the regional level and must win at the regional level to advance to International. - 3.
 All portfolios must have undergone a building inspection and scored at least 70% to be eligible to compete.
-Each entrant must upload the completed and signed TOBY Building Inspection Verification form to be eligible to compete at the Regional and International level (this form is provided by your local BOMA association or International Affiliate organization). - 4.
+Each entrant must upload the completed and signed TOBY Building Inspection Verification form to be eligible to compete at the regional and international level (this form is provided by your local BOMA association or international affiliate organization). - 4.
 The building must be a member, or managed by an entity that is a member, in good standing with both their BOMA local association and BOMA International in order to compete at the local, regional and international levels.
-Specifically, all membership fees, and any other debt, must be paid prior to entry. - 1.
-The building may not have won in the same category at the international level during the last 5 years (i.e. Buildings that win in 2025 are not eligible to compete until 2030 and awarded in 2031).
-The building may not have won in a different category at the international level during the last 3 years (i.e. Buildings that win in 2025 are not eligible to compete until 2028 and awarded in 2029). - 5.
-The building must be actively leased and occupied for at least one full year from the date of the active leased first day of business of the first tenant by June 15, 2024 with a minimum of 12 months of building operations. - 6.
-Buildings submitted in the Mixed-Use category must have at least 10% office space of total square footage of entire complex. - 7.
+Specifically, all membership fees, and any other debt, must be paid prior to entry. - 5.
+The building may not have won in the same category at the international level during the last 5 years (i.e. Buildings that win in 2026 are not eligible to compete until 2030 and awarded in 2031).
+The building may not have won in a different category at the international level during the last 3 years (i.e. Buildings that win in 2026 are not eligible to compete until 2029 and awarded in 2030). - 6.
+The building must be leased and physically occupied for at least one full year from the first day of business for the first tenant by June 15, 2025 with a minimum of 12 months of building operations. - 7.
+Buildings submitted in the Mixed-Use category must have at least 10% office space of total square footage of entire complex. - 8.
 All mixed-use buildings and public assembly buildings must be at least 50% percent average annual occupancy (physical occupancy, including physical activities and events).

-- 8. Each building may enter in only one category. - 9.
-U.S. Entrants with Mixed-Use buildings and Public Assembly buildings are required to be benchmarked in ENERGY STAR®'s Portfolio Manager. - 10.
+- 9. Each building may enter in only one category. - 10.
+U.S. Entrants with Mixed-Use buildings and Public Assembly buildings are required to be benchmarked in ENERGY STAR®'s Portfolio Manager. - 11.
 All entrants are required to provide the following:

-Any entry that does not include both a and b will not be eligible to compete at the Regional and International levels.
+Any entry that does not include both A and B will not be eligible to compete at the regional and international levels